How a Forgotten Trading Street Became One of Bangkok’s Coolest Neighbourhoods

 Lim Lao Ngow Fishball Noodle

-Lim Lao Ngow is one of our favourite street food stops in Bangkok’s Chinatown, and even though it’s not right on the main Yaowarat Road, it’s just a short 150-metre walk into a small side street.
-It’s easy to miss if you don’t know it’s there, but the Michelin Bib Gourmand sign hanging out front is a good clue; they’ve held the title for nine years in a row.
+Lim Lao Ngow is one of my favourite street food stops in Bangkok’s Chinatown, and even though it’s not right on the main Yaowarat Road, it’s just a short 150-metre walk into a small side street.
+It’s easy to miss if you don’t know it’s there, but the Michelin Bib Gourmand sign hanging out front is a good clue.
+They’ve held the title for nine years in a row.

 Address: 299, 301 Song Sawat Rd, Samphanthawong, Bangkok 10100